move-lab-archive/beatthetraffic/README.md

 > TODO @tdurand

-## 🏙 How to add or edit a city in the game
+## 🏙 How to add / edit you own level / city

 ### 1. Fill the gameconfig.json file